Deyan9469/Angular-Project/README.md

 # Functionality :star:
-The server that i'm useing is from "SoftUni" `practice server` Here is a link for it - https://github.com/softuni-practice-server/softuni-practice-server :octocat:
+The server that i'm useing is from "SoftUni" `practice server`
+<br> Here is a link for it - https://github.com/softuni-practice-server/softuni-practice-server :octocat:
 <br> In additional if you want to work on the project the api for the server data base are:

 1. User serice `http://localhost:3030/users`